jxl22000/Dance-Pose-Estimation/README.md

 Given a reference and a user-inputted video, the files return a side-by-side comparison video using the yolov7 pose estimation model.

-Start with start_here.py, download respective files Also needs yolov7 to be downloaded (mainly utils and the weights)
+Start with start_here.py, download respective files Also needs yolov7 to be downloaded (mainly utils, models, and the weights)

 Future Improvements: 2D pose -> occluded joints cause trouble and inaccuracies in joint angles